MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/structured-outputs.md

 ## Function calling with structured outputs

 Structured Outputs for function calling can be enabled with a single parameter, by supplying `strict: true`.

+> [!NOTE]
+> Structured outputs is not supported with parallel function calls.
+When using structured outputs set `parallel_tool_calls` to `false`.

 # [Python (Microsoft Entra ID)](#tab/python-secure)